RentHop Rental Report – Q1 2020

-The COVID-19 pandemic has impacted NYC more than any place in the country.
-Given the unprecedented health, economic, and social disruptions inflicted upon the city, it should come as no surprise that NYC apartment hunters are changing their preferences as to where to live.
-As one of the city’s largest apartment rental platforms, RentHop possesses a massive data set of rental leads giving us a unique insight into where prospective tenants are looking to rent in the current environment.
+As one of the largest apartment rental platforms in New York City, RentHop possesses a massive data set of rental leads giving agents a unique insight into where prospective tenants are looking to rent.
 In this quarterly report, we’ll analyze the trends in each borough, highlighting the neighborhoods seeing the greatest increases and decreases in leads year-over-year.

 On March 20, Governor Cuomo ordered all non-essential businesses to close, and for residents to stay home as much as possible in an effort to stop the spread of the coronavirus.
 Not surprisingly, from March 23 through April 5 there was a dramatic decrease in average daily renter leads sent on RentHop.